Vietnam.vn - Nền tảng quảng bá Việt Nam

 With a positive supply forecast this year, the US may have a chance to regain its share of the global wheat market.
 In its May World Agricultural Supply and Demand report, the USDA forecasts US wheat production in 2024-25 to reach 50.56 million tonnes, up from 49.31 million tonnes in the current crop year.
 Exports are also expected to increase to 21.09 million tonnes next season, up from 19.60 million tonnes this year.

-During their recent annual tour of Kansas, crop experts forecast the state’s wheat yield to reach 3.13 tons per hectare, the highest since 2021 and well above the 2018-2023 five-year average of 2.85 tons per hectare.
-In most areas surveyed, conditions were generally favorable despite some adverse weather.
+During the recent annual tour of Kansas, crop experts forecast the state’s wheat yield to reach 3.13 tons per hectare, the highest since 2021 and well above the five-year average of 2.85 tons per hectare from 2018 to 2023.
+In most areas surveyed, although bad weather had some impact, the overall situation remained relatively favorable.
 Wheat yields in northern Kansas were also expected to be at a three-year high, providing good supply prospects.

 Cơ hội cho lúa mì Mỹ tìm lại thị phần toàn cầu